MrWint/winter/index.md

 ---
 layout: base
-title: The Games: Winter Challenge - GOG is selling a broken game
+title: "The Games: Winter Challenge - GOG is selling a broken game"
 ---

 > This is a summary of what the game is and how it is broken.
 If you want all the gory technical details, you can find them in the [detailed write-up](writeup/writeup.md).